arpankapoor/sctp_sndbuf_adv/README.md

 ## To-do List

+- Read about AQM.

+- Understand SCTP code (especially heartbeat sending mechnism)

+- Configure OpenFlow switch in mininet with a controller.

 - Study how application buffer management is handled.

 - Understand SCTP and build a step by step flow diagram of the SCTP packet from